 Tuition, Fees, Housing, and Other Costs

 Students pay Dartmouth tuition to Dartmouth for the term.
 Housing costs are separate and are paid to either the University of Copenhagen or a landlord.
 Students typically do their own food shopping and cooking so, depending on your culinary skills and tastes, the costs of food vary.
 However, it is important to remember that exchange rates fluctuate.
 This means that the cost in U.S. dollars for housing, food, public transportation, and other things may vary.
-Copenhagen is an expensive place to live when the value of the dollar is weak against the Danish kroner, as it has been recently.
-As of February 2014, the University of Copenhagen estimates that living expenses will be approximately as follows (current exchange rate is $1.00 = 5.43 DKK), although some students have reported that these estimates are low and that it depends on ones lifestyle:
+Copenhagen is an expensive place to live.
+Your expenses will probably be higher than they would be at Dartmouth for a term.
+Information on the costs of housing, food, transportation, and other things is located at www.samf.ku.dk and http://international.ku.dk.
+As of February 2016, the University of Copenhagen estimates that living expenses will be approximately as follows (current exchange rate is $1.00 = 6.7 DKK) Some students have reported that these estimates are low; it depends on one's lifestyle:

 For further information see http://studies.ku.dk/arriving_and_living_in_copenhagen.

 All those presently receiving Dartmouth financial aid are also eligible for this aid in the Copenhagen exchange program.